Buy online Orlandosidee® Pepper White

-The White Orlandosidee Pepper is the best Pepper of the world according to our Gourmet Cooks.
+The White Orlandosidee® Pepper is the best in the world, according to our Gourmet Cooks.

-The white Orlandosidee Pepper is the most aromatic pepper.
-He is picked when the berries are fully ripe and washed over the following days in natural spring water to free him of his outer shell.
-The heart of the pepper will be dried directly under the sun Cameroon’s and selected by the hands of the village women.
-Only the biggest and most perfect corns will be selected for this product.
+The white Orlandosidee® Pepper is the most aromatic Pepper.
+They harvest it when the berries are fully ripe and washed over the following days in natural spring water to free it from its outer shell.
+The Pepper's heart will be dried directly under the sun Cameroon's and selected by the hands of the village women.
+They choose only the most significant and most perfect peppercorns for this product.

 The pepper plant: Piper nigrum

-The pepper plant is a tropical vine that needs a lot of rain but can not stand in the water, otherwise its roots will rot quickly.
+The pepper plant is a tropical vine that needs a lot of rain but can not stand in the water.
+Otherwise, its roots will rot quickly.
 It has a height of up to 10 meters in nature.
-In culture, it is kept at 3 to 4 meters, so that the harvest is easier.
+In culture, it is kept at 3 to 4 meters, so the harvest is easier.
 Their leaves are up to 20 cm long and have a heart shape.

 The harvest of pepper grains takes place twice a year during the dry season.